 USEA-NC 114 Introduction to Sustainable Marine Aquaculture -non credit bearing

 Non-credit bearing online courses offered throughout the year can be found on the Continuing and Professional Studies Professional Development website.

 Current UMass Boston students register for credit-bearing courses through the WISER system.

 Non-degree students register for credit-bearing courses through One Stop using the non-degree registration form.

 Credit-bearing courses in this program are 3 credit hour courses offered at the undergraduate level.
-Course fees are listed with courses on the College of Advancing and Professional Studies Online Courses website.
+Course fees are $410/credit.

 Non-credit bearing course fees may vary by course.
 Course fees are listed with courses on the College of Advancing and Professional Studies Professional Development website.